guybenyosef/full_interpretation/README.md

 #### Data
 ###### Raw matlab data:

-The folder [raw_data](https://www.dropbox.com/sh/faktmyhspckyjbj/AAB-xPG_dVJKWScWDaAr6WaNa?dl=0) contains minimal image examples
-(also referred as MIRCs), and their human interpretation data (referred below as annotations).
+The folder [raw_data](https://www.dropbox.com/sh/faktmyhspckyjbj/AAB-xPG_dVJKWScWDaAr6WaNa?dl=0) contains minimal image examples and their human full interpretation data (referred below as annotations).
-The annotations for each category are stored in a different MAT file.
+The raw annotations for each minimal image category are stored in a MAT file.
 Each annotated image is represented as a MATLAB struct element with two fields:
 ***'mirc'***, which is the MIRC image and ***'human_interpretation'***, which contains annotations for the MIRC image.